Please click the button below to send your search enquiry to us and we will be in touch with you shortly.

 7.4 The decision to take any disciplinary action or allow the student to return to class following stand down should be made as soon as possible.

-8.1 The authority to expel students lies solely with the Chief Executive (or his/her delegated representative).
+8.1 The authority to expel students lies with the Chief Executive or delegated representative.

-8.2 Expulsion of a student is a serious matter and will occur only when the Chief Executive (or his/her delegated representative) has satisfied himself/herself that there is no other appropriate means of resolving the situation.
+8.2 Expulsion of a student is a serious matter and will occur when the Chief Executive or delegated representative is satisfied that there is no other appropriate means of resolving the situation.

 Definition of Expulsion